The Seven Bowls of Wrath

 A voice booms out from the temple where God’s presence had come.
 The voice shows that the actions are authorized by God.

 The first bowl is poured on the earth, where the land beast (emperor worship) came from.
 It only fell on those who were sealed to the empire and its worship.
-As a result the people broke out in malignant sores.
+As a result, the people broke out in malignant sores.
 Remember this is not literal, but symbolic.
-The inner rottenness of their sins are exposed for all to see.
+The inner rottenness of their sins is exposed for all to see.

 The Second Bowl